 Coalescing filters are used mainly to capture oil and/or moisture that is suspended in the compressed air in very tiny droplets.

-The drops then fall down to the bottom of the filter.
 A drain is fitted to remove the liquid from the filter housing.

-If the air is free of solid particles, the coalescing filter can theoretically work 'forever'.
-However, there are always solid particles present in the compressed air.
+However, there usually are always solid particles present in the compressed air.
 These get stuck in the filter material, slowly blocking the air flow.

 For this reason, the coalescing filter also needs to be replaced every so many months.